aatmik-panse/ssthackers/README.md

 - [ ] Advanced analytics dashboard
 - [ ] Integration with SST systems
 - [ ] Mobile app (React Native)

+## 👤 User Profiles

+### Profile Features
+- **Custom Avatars**: Choose from preset avatars or use a custom URL
+- **Profile Information**: Name, bio, location, and social links
+- **Social Integration**: Link to GitHub, LinkedIn, Twitter, and personal website
+- **Activity Display**: View a user's posts and comments history
+- **Aura Points Display**: Showcase contribution level with aura points

+### Avatar System
+The platform includes a collection of preset avatars for users to choose from:
+- 8 unique preset avatars with different styles
+- Custom avatar URL option for personalization
+- Fallback to user initials when no avatar is selected
+- Color-coded avatars based on username for consistency

+### Profile Management
+Users can:
+- Edit their profile information at any time
+- Update their display name and avatar
+- Add a bio (limited to 500 characters)
+- Add their location
+- Connect social accounts with appropriate links

+### Profile Privacy
+- Email addresses are only visible to the user and admins
+- Usernames are derived from email addresses for consistency
+- Profile pages are public but certain information is restricted

 ---